-A personal loan is an unsecured advance offered by both banks and non-banking financial corporations to any eligible individual.
+A personal loan is an unsecured advance offered by both banks and NBFCs to any eligible individual.
 It is very important to be aware of your personal loan eligibility details as this will simplify and quicken your application process.
 Each bank has separate minimum criteria for income, age, employment type, credit score, job status, etc. You will need to meet these criteria in order to apply for a personal loan from a particular lender.
 Personal loan eligibility criteria varies across lenders based on the borrower’s profile and relationship with the bank.
 The general requirements and limits are outlined below:

 |Minimum Age limit||21 – 28 years|